 If the Eagles, Steve Earle, Dave Matthews and James Taylor had a lovechild, he would have grown into award-winning singer-songwriter, Tonemah.
 Tonemahs focus is on meaningful lyrics and singable tunes.
 His shows are full of depth, humor, storytelling engagement.
 They range from solo acoustic performances, to small trio or quartet, to full band shows, depending on the venue or festival.

-Tonemah's live shows whether with a full band or an intimate acoustic set always find him connecting with his audience.
+Tonemah's live shows whether with a full band of hardcore troubadours or an intimate acoustic set always find him connecting with his audience.
 A singer/songwriter in the purest sense, Tonemah's performances combine the energy of rock, the intelligence of folk and the heart of country, to create a musical niche he calls, "Native Americana."
-At times the trickster, at times the son, at times the father, at times the seeker, Tonemah is always the consummate storyteller, a storyteller who offers meaning where the listener needs to find it.
+At times the trickster, at times the son, at times the father, at times the seeker, Tonemah is always the consummate storyteller who offers meaning where the listener needs to find it.
 Tonemah co-producer, Larry Pacheco, says it best; "During a recording project the artist usually brings ego, attitude or talent to the table, and rarely honestly lays it all out on the line.
 Working with Darryl Tonemah was different, he brought himself."

 Just a few of Tonemah's live show highlights include performances at the the 2002 Winter Olympics, The Kennedy Center for the Performing Arts, The Smithsonian Institute's Museum of the American Indian, The Native American Music Awards Show, and The New Orleans Jazz Festival.
 He has shared the stage with such national acts as: Foreigner, Three Dog Night, Hootie & The Blowfish, Creedence, Johnny Lang, Rusted Root & Donna The Buffalo, among others.